-The Compensation Committee, composed entirely of independent directors, assists the Board in its oversight of executive and director compensation and undertakes the responsibility for: (a) reviewing and making recommendations to the Board with respect to compensation of the Chief Executive Officer; (b) making recommendations to the Board with respect to non-CEO officer compensation, incentive compensation plans and equity-based plans; and (c) reviewing the Corporation's compensation disclosure in public documents and preparing the annual report on executive compensation for inclusion in the Corporation's information circulars.
+The Compensation Committee, composed of Mr. Wolkin, Mr. Mull and Mr. Godin, assists the Board in its oversight of executive and director compensation and undertakes the responsibility for: (a) reviewing and making recommendations to the Board with respect to compensation of the Chief Executive Officer; (b) making recommendations to the Board with respect to non-CEO officer compensation, incentive compensation plans and equity-based plans; and (c) reviewing the Corporation's compensation disclosure in public documents and preparing the annual report on executive compensation for inclusion in the Corporation's information circulars.